 The Commissioner has issued general guidelines relating to trust registrations.
-Regard should be had to this ruling and the criteria set out in s89T of the Act before seeking registration as an imminent wholesale unit trust scheme.
+You should review this ruling and the criteria set out in s89T of the Act before seeking registration as an imminent wholesale unit trust scheme.

 In order for a unit trust scheme to be registered as an imminent wholesale unit trust scheme, we must be satisfied that:

 - The unit trust scheme will meet the criteria for registration as a wholesale unit trust scheme within 12 months after the day on which the first units in the scheme were issued to a qualified investor,

 - Units issued in the scheme, before the scheme meets the criteria for registration as a wholesale unit trust scheme, have been and will be issued only for the purpose of the scheme meeting those criteria, and